 Any billings submitted after that deadline will be rejected and become ‘stale dated‘ claims.

 Dr. Bill is a platform used by 2000+ Canadian physicians to manage their billing.

 We offer a smartphone app that lets you take a picture of a patient label and submit your claims in a few taps.
 You can then review your submissions and manage rejections on the web.

 Doctors use our system alongside their EMRs – submitting their billings as they work and never missing a claim again.

 Our team of in-house OHIP billing agents are always here to help.
 They are truly experts at what they do so we strongly encourage reaching out anytime you’ve got questions.
 We are not only a software but a service too.

-If you’re looking for more information on how to automate the billing process check out how to get started using medical billing software.
+If you’re looking for more information on how to automate the billing process check out our Ultimate OHIP Billing Guide.